stanford-mast/pocket/README.md

 The key properties of Pocket are:

 * high throughput and low latency for a wide range of object sizes
-* automatic storage resource management and cluster rightsizing
 * fine-grain, elastic scaling
+* automatic storage resource management, cluster rightsizing, and data placement across multiple storage tiers

 Pocket offers a *serverless* abstraction to storage, meaning users do not manually configure or manage storage servers.
 A key use-case for Pocket is ephemeral data sharing in serverless analytics, when serverless tasks need to exchange intermediate data between execution stages.